Governance at Essity

 1. General shareholder meeting

-The general shareholder meeting is Essity’s highest decision-making body, which all shareholders are entitled to attend, to have a matter considered and to vote for all shares held by the shareholder.
+The general shareholder meeting is Essity’s highest decision-making body, which all of the company’s shareholders are entitled to attend, to have a matter considered and to vote for all shares held by the shareholder.
 The company’s Board of Directors and auditor are elected at the Annual General Meeting (AGM).
 The AGM also resolves on the remuneration of the Board members and determines guidelines for the remuneration of senior executives.
 Essity has two listed classes of shares: Class A and Class B shares.
 Every Class A share represents ten votes while every Class B share represents one vote.
-There are no other restrictions on voting rights in respect of shares used by shareholders at the general shareholders meeting.
+There are no other restrictions relating to voting rights in respect of shares used by shareholders at the general shareholders meeting.
+Essity holds no treasury shares.

 2. Nomination Committee